 Planning a five-day drive along California’s coast?
 This itinerary keeps the pace realistic while still covering the big sights.
-You’ll start in San Francisco, follow Highway 1 where it’s open, and finish in Los Angeles with beaches, small towns, and famous viewpoints in between.
+You’ll start in San Francisco, follow Highway 1 where it’s open, and finish in Los Angeles with beaches, small towns, and famous viewpoints along the way.

-- Drive north to south for easier pullouts and ocean views on your right.
+- Drive north to south so pullouts and ocean views stay on your right.

-- Fill up on gas in Monterey or Cambria; services are limited in Big Sur.
+- Fill up on gas in Monterey and again in Cambria; services are rare through Big Sur.

 Day 1: San Francisco to Santa Cruz

 Leave San Francisco and head south on Highway 1.
-You’ll get immediate coastal scenery.
+Coastal scenery starts immediately.
 Good quick stops include Pacifica and Half Moon Bay.

-Want a classic lunch stop?
-Swing through Pescadero for Duarte’s Tavern and its famous cream of artichoke soup.
-Then continue to Santa Cruz.
+For a classic lunch stop, swing through Pescadero and try Duarte’s Tavern, known for its cream of artichoke soup.
+Then continue south to Santa Cruz.

 In Santa Cruz, walk West Cliff Drive, watch surfers at Steamer Lane, and end the day at Cowell Beach near the wharf and Boardwalk.